sparrowwallet/gECC/README.md

 # lib gECC

 ## Introduction
 This project presents gECC, a versatile framework for ECC optimized for GPU architectures, specifically engineered to achieve high-throughput performance in EC operations.
 To maximize throughput, gECC incorporates batch-based execution (using Montgomery’s trick) of EC operations and microarchitecture-level optimization of modular arithmetic.
-For more details, please refer to our preprint [gECC](https://arxiv.org/abs/2501.03245) available on arXiv.

 Copyright (C) 2024, [BDTS/STCS/CGCL](http://grid.hust.edu.cn/) and [Huazhong University of Science and Technology](https://www.hust.edu.cn/).

+## 📄 Publication
+Our work on **gECC** has been **accepted to appear** in *ACM Transactions on Architecture and Code Optimization (TACO)*.

+- Title: "gECC: A GPU-based high-throughput framework for Elliptic Curve Cryptography"
+- Authors: Qian Xiong, Weiliang Ma, Xuanhua Shi, Yongluan Zhou, Hai Jin, Kaiyi Huang, Haozhou Wang, Zhengru Wang
+- Journal: ACM Transactions on Architecture and Code Optimization (TACO)
+- Status: Accepted, to appear
+- Preprint: [gECC](https://arxiv.org/abs/2501.03245) available on arXiv

+📢 We will update the final version and BibTeX entry once the paper is published online.

 ## Files
 | Files | description |